accelerated-text/accelerated-text/README.md

 Accelerated Text is a text generation tool which takes in your data and produces texts describing it.

 #### [Key Features](#key-features) • [Usage](#usage) • [Getting Help](#getting-help) • [Contributing](#contributing) • [License](#license) • [Demo](http://demo.acceleratedtext.org/)

 ![Accelerated Text Preview](docs/assets/preview.gif)

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+Accelerated Text will use your data:
+* descriptions of your business metrics,
+* metadata describing interactions with your customers,
+* product descriptions,
+* financial metrics
-Provide Accelerated Text with your data: descriptions of your business metrics, metadata describing interactions with your customers, product descriptions, financial data and get back text to be used in report generation, e-commerce platform or your customer support system.
+and it will generate text to be used in reports, e-commerce platforms or your customer support system.

 Accelerated Text provides a user friendly GUI to define the logic and communication goals of the document to be produced.
 We call it a **Document Plan**.
 Text generation back end executes this plan connecting it with your data and producing multiple variations of the text exactly matching what you intended to communicate to your readers.